Relaxation (psychology)

-Relaxation in psychology is the emotional state of low tension, in which there is an absence of arousal, particularly from negative sources such as anger, anxiety, or fear.
-Relaxation is when the body and mind are free from tension and anxiety.
+In psychology, relaxation is the emotional state of low tension, in which there is an absence of arousal, particularly from negative sources such as anger, anxiety, or fear.

 Relaxation is a form of mild ecstasy coming from the frontal lobe of the brain in which the backward cortex sends signals to the frontal cortex via a mild sedative.
 Relaxation can be achieved through meditation, autogenics, breathing exercises, progressive muscle relaxation and other means.

 Relaxation helps improve coping with stress.
-Stress is the leading cause of mental problems and physical problems, therefore feeling relaxed is often beneficial for a person's health.
-When we are highly stressed, the sympathetic nervous system is activated because we are in a fight-or-flight response mode; over time, this could have negative effects on a human body.
+Stress is the leading cause of mental and physical problems, therefore feeling relaxed is often beneficial for a person's health.
+When a person is highly stressed, the sympathetic nervous system is activated because one is in a fight-or-flight response mode; over time, this could have negative effects on a human body.

 History

 The idea of relaxation in psychology was popularized by Dr. Edmund Jacobson in his published book Progressive Relaxation (1929).
 It was a technical book intended for doctors and scientists.
 His book describes tensing and relaxing specific muscles at a time to achieve overall relaxation in the body.
 Jacobson then published another book called You Must Relax published in 1934 that was geared towards the general public.
 According to Jacobson, his research started in 1908 at Harvard University, and later moving on to Cornell and University of Chicago.
 His research was aimed at improving the general human well-being.

 In 1932, Johannes Schultz and Wolfgang Luthe developed a method of relaxation that emphasized using the power of suggestion, called autogenic training.

 In 1975, Herbert Benson and Mirium Z. Klipper published a book called The Relaxation Response, which gives instructions on tying meditation techniques into daily activities the average person could do.